 - Pavement must be dry and not have any coverings such as snow or salt.

-- Wind must be below 15 mph.
+- Wind must be low and below certain threshold (check Mission details).

 Instructions for a safe and successful mission